 I look at social business strategy as an enabler.
 Let me explain.

 I am a marketing guy by trade so many of the challenges I help my clients with are the ones that help them improve the way they communicate externally and internally.
-Sometimes it’s about operationalizing their content marketing strategy.
+Sometimes it’s about operationalizing their content digital marketing strategy.
 Other times, it’s about building processes and workflows that can help scale social media globally.
 And many times, it’s fixing disjointed content and community management practices.

 In other words, in order to fix many of these challenges, you need a social business strategy that can stand the test of time and change organizational behaviors.
 Doing so, will enable better content, smarter marketing, integrated communities and more effective customer relationships.
 And that’s exactly what my next book is all about – enablement.
 It’s about tackling a real-world marketing problem (and opportunity) and using a social business strategy to capitalize on it.